Clacton-on-Sea Lifeboat Station: History

 A boathouse was soon commissioned, and constructed on the corner of Carnarvon Road and Church Road.
 The RNLI would later erect a fence around the building "to keep out stray cattle".

-A 34-foot self-righting lifeboat was built by Woolfe boatbuilders, costing £363.
+A 34-foot self-righting lifeboat was built by Woolfe boat-builders, costing £363.
 The boat arrived in Clacton on 13 March 1878.
 Robert Legerton was appointed Coxswain, with Mr. Frederick Nunn appointed Honorary Secretary.
 In a parade including Freemasons, Mayors and Councillors in July 1878, the lifeboat was pulled to the new lifeboat house, where after the service of dedication by the Grand Chaplain of the Freemasons, the boat was duly named Albert Edward, the first of three Clacton lifeboats to carry this name.

 After only 4 years, it was decided that a bigger boat was required at Clacton.
 The boathouse was extended, and to make launching easier, two slipways were constructed, one on each side of Clacton Pier.
 The new lifeboat was 39-foot long, and built by Forrestt of Limehouse, London.
 Costing £635, she was again funded by the Freemasons of England, and also named Albert Edward (ON 32).
 The boat was kept in the boathouse in the summer, and on the pier during the winter months, launching down either slipway according to conditions.

-A new lifeboat arrived in Clacton in 1929, a twin engine named Edward Z Dresden (ON 707).
+A new lifeboat arrived in Clacton in 1929, a twin engined 45-foot 6in Watson-class lifeboat, named Edward Z Dresden (ON 707).
 She would serve Clacton until 1952.
 During this time, she would see service as one of the Little Ships of Dunkirk, and unusually, was crewed by her regular lifeboat crew for the trip.
 Damaged by gunfire, she was sent for repair after the Dunkirk evacuation, returning to be stationed at Brightlingsea, due to the demolition of the centre of Clacton Pier for wartime invasion preparations.

 Clacton received D-107, the first of their small high speed Inshore Lifeboats (ILBs) in 1966.
 The station then received a second ILB, a larger twin engine in 1984, when it was announced that the All-weather lifeboat was being withdrawn, following difficulties encountered launching due to silt.